iworks/simple-seo-improvements/readme.txt

 Project maintained on github at [iworks/simple-seo-improvements](https://github.com/iworks/simple-seo-improvements).

+= 2.0.3 (2023-11-22) =
+* Check for the LocalBuisness page option has been added to avoid showing the form on all new pages.

 = 2.0.2 (2023-11-15) =
 * The AI bots bloking has been added into the robots.txt file.
 * The dynamic property has been fixed.